1777 – Sir Philip Crampton, surgeon, is born in Dublin.

 1965 – Following the liturgical changes of the Second Vatican Council, Mass in Ireland is read for the first time in the English and Irish languages.

-1977 – Birth of Ronan John Ross O’Gara in San Diego, California.
-He is a former rugby player, who played fly-half for both Ireland and Munster.
+1977 – Birth of former rugby player, Ronan O’Gara, in San Diego, California.
+He played fly-half for both Ireland and Munster.
 He is Ireland’s second most-capped player (128) behind Brian O’Driscoll (133) and the fourth most-capped in rugby history.
 O’Gara has captained Munster and the British and Irish Lions and won four Triple Crowns with Ireland and two Heineken Cups with Munster.
-O’Gara now coaches Top 14 team Racing 92 in Paris, where he lives with his wife and five children.
+O’Gara scored several match-winning dropped goals for Ireland, including in the 78th minute of the Wales vs Ireland match in the 2009 Six Nations Championship to secure the Grand Slam and in the 78th minute of the Italy vs Ireland match in the 2011 Six Nations Championship, which ensured Ireland avoided a first defeat to Italy in the Six Nations.

 1985 – The song ‘We Are the World’ receives its international release.

-1988 – The IRA confirms that the three people shot dead by SAS forces in Gibraltar are members of an active service unit.
+1988 – The IRA confirmed that the three people shot dead by SAS forces in Gibraltar were members of an active service unit.

 1999 – A human chain is formed around the Central Bank in Dublin to highlight the campaign to cancel unpayable Third World debt for the millennium.
 Over 400 people take part in the ceremony organised by Trocaire, Jubilee 2000 and the One World Network of Students in Ireland.
 Similar events are held in as many as 50 other countries across the world.